On compact uniformly recurrent subgroups: The main result for paracompact spaces and locally compact groups

 A group element is called \emph{elliptic} if it is contained in a compact subgroup.
 The following basic lemma is concerned with the structure of compact normal subgroups of a locally compact group.
 For totally disconnected groups, it was proved by U\v{s}akov \cite{Ushakov1962}.

-\begin{proposition}[Theorem 5.5 in \cite{wang1971compactness}] Let $G$ be a locally compact group and $B \subset G$ be a subset of elliptic elements, with compact closure, that is invariant under conjugation.
-Then the group $\langle B \rangle$ generated by $B$ is a normal subgroup of $G$ with compact closure. \end{proposition}
+\begin{proposition}[Theorem 5.5 in \cite{wang1971compactness}] Let $G$ be a locally compact group and let $B \subset G$ be a subset of elliptic elements, invariant under conjugation, whose closure $\overline B$ is compact.
+Then the subgroup $\langle B \rangle$ generated by $B$ is normal, and its closure $\overline{\langle B \rangle}$ is compact. \end{proposition}